Hooded monarch: Taxonomy and systematics

 Jean Quoy and Joseph Gaimard in 1832 from a specimen which they mistakenly claimed had been collected in Manado on the island of Célèbes (now Sulawesi).
 They coined the binomial name, Muscicapa manadensis.
 (Note: Although the volume of the Voyage de la corvette l'Astrolabe has 1830 on the title page it was not published until 1832.)
 In 1941 the type locality was redesignated as Manokwari in New Guinea.

 The hooded monarch was originally described in the genus Muscicapa and then placed in Monarcha until moved to Symposiachrus in 2009.
 Alternate names include the black-and-white monarch, black-and-white monarch flycatcher and white-bellied monarch.

+Superspecies Monarcha manadensis comprises 13 mainly black and white or “pied” species and ranges from the Western Islands of the Lesser Sundas into parts of Micronesia, and throughout New Guinea, tropical Australia, and the Solomons.
+It has a generation length of 3.27 years, with a decreasing population trend.

+Physical Characteristics

+The Hooded Monarch has a black back with a white belly that stretches from its upper chest to lower tail.
+The sexes are similar in appearance and the juveniles are similar to adults but reflect a more greyish-brown color.
+Adult Hooded Monarchs are recorded to have long tail feathers and a bushy crest.